 Marginal cord insertion can also increase the chances of developing another placental complication known as placenta previa.
 Placenta previa occurs when the placenta is abnormally located at the bottom of the womb and is partially or completely blocking the entrance to the birth canal.Vasa Previa and Marginal Cord Insertion

 Vasa previa is a rare but potentially dangerous condition in which fetal blood vessels are present in the amniotic sac instead of being contained within the umbilical cord.
 Vasa previa is a complication that is mostly related to velamentous cord insertion, but marginal cord insertion can also make vasa previa more likely.

 There is no effective treatment to correct marginal umbilical cord insertion.
 Once the umbilical cord attaches abnormally there is nothing doctors can do to correct the attachment.
 Marginal cord insertion can be very effectively managed to a good outcome, however, as long as the condition is timely diagnosed and carefully monitored.
-A C-section delivery may be advised for women with marginal cord insertion.
+A C-section delivery may be advised for women with MCI.

 Ecker, J. Velamentous umbilical cord insertion and vasa previa.
 UpToDate (2022).
 The article discusses the risk factors, diagnosis, and management of both conditions.
 For velamentous cord insertion, careful monitoring and management during pregnancy and delivery can help reduce the risk of complications.
 In cases of vasa previa, early diagnosis and planned delivery by cesarean section can be lifesaving for the fetus.